-Bill requires parental consent for minors to use social media
+Indiana bill would require parental consent for minors to use social media

 Bill requires parental consent to use social media

-INDIANAPOLIS (WISH) — A bill has been introduced in the state house that would mandate parental permission for kids under 16 years of age to access social media.
+INDIANAPOLIS (WISH) — A bill has been introduced in the Statehouse that would mandate parental permission for kids under 16 years of age to access social media.

-State Senator Mike Bohacek (R), who authored that bill, told News 8 he introduced that piece of legislation because it protects minors from the devastating psychological impacts of social media, primarily because he says it can help prevent youth suicide.
+State Sen. Mike Bohacek, a Republican who authored that bill, told News 8 on Thursday that he introduced that piece of legislation because it protects minors from the devastating psychological impacts of social media, primarily because he says it can help prevent youth suicide.

 “We’ve been seeing the primary cause for deaths in young adults under the age of 16 is sadly suicide,” Bohacek said.
 “And when you look at a lot of the data much of it correlates with the real increase of social media and the amount of times spent on the screens.”

-If the bill passes, social media companies will have to get verifiable parental or guardian consent for those under 16, or pay a fine of $250,000 for each violation.
+If the bill passes and is signed into law by the governor, social media companies will have to get verifiable parental or guardian consent for those under 16, or pay a fine of $250,000 for each violation.

 “The bill is at the early stages,” Bohacek said.
 “We had a hearing yesterday.
 There’s going to be some amendments to clean up, some of the language to make sure it’s very specific, and to make sure we’re working within the right pieces of social media.”